oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 // transfer tokens
 function transfer(address _to, uint256 _value) public returns (bool);

-// mint new Ocean tokens and send tokens to block reward contract function mintTokens() public returns (bool success);
+// mint new Ocean tokens and send tokens to network reward contract function mintTokens() public returns (bool success);
 ```

 #### 2.1.3 Task & Issue

-- [ ] mint new tokens as block rewards according to the releasing schedule;
+- [ ] mint new tokens as network rewards according to the releasing schedule;
-- [ ] transfer minted new tokens to block reward pool.
+- [ ] transfer minted new tokens to network reward pool.

 ----

-### 2.2 Block Reward
+### 2.2 network reward

 #### 2.2.1 Definition

-Block rewards are newly minted Ocean tokens which reward providers of data commons.
+network rewards are newly minted Ocean tokens which will be rewarded to providers who:
+1. fulfill the SA of data commons;
+2. stake on the data commons.

 <img src="img/refactoring/blockreward.jpg" width="1000" />

 **Key Points**:

+* How to choose winner of rewards?
-* Block reward Ocean tokens will be minted and deposited into a reward pool;
+	* Network reward Ocean tokens will be minted and deposited into a reward pool;
-* In the same block interval, Ocean network randomly select a provider to serve the service agreement of data commons.
-Therefore, all providers have the equal probability to receive the block rewards.
-* When the service agreement is fulfilled and verified, provider receive a `lottery ticket` to win the partial block rewards;
-* Stakeholders of data commons in the same block interval receive a `lottery ticket` to win the partial block rewards.
+	* Providers who *fulfill the service agreements of data commons* **and** *put in stake* will receive `lottery tickets`, where the number of tickets is determined by fulfilled conditions.
+	* The formula that calculates number of lottery tickets is a function of *(1) fulfilled conditions*, *(2) stake*, **and** *(3) size of datasets* (e.g., 1 lottery ticket per MB).
-* In the end of current block interval, Ocean network randomly choose a winner from the providers and a winner from the stakeholders who hold `lottery tickets`.
+	* When the amount of tokens in the reward pool exceeds certain threshold, Ocean network will randomly choose a winner from the providers who have lottery tickets.
+The winning probability is proportional to the number of tickets.

-* This chosen provider and stakeholder share all tokens in the reward pool (the reward percentage is pre-defined, such as provider takes 80% block rewards, while stakeholder takes 20%);
-* The procedure will repeat for each block interval; if there is no winner, Ocean tokens in the reward pool will accumulate over time until a winner claims the reward.
+* Delay on network reward:
+	* Attackers may publish data commons that they don't have IP rights in order to earn network rewards.
+If network rewards can be immediately withdrawn,   there is no time for Ocean network to detect.
+	* The block rewards must be put on hold for a period of time (i.e., 30 days) before they can be withdrawn from Ocean network.

+* Challenge on winner of network reward:
+	* 	When the network rewards are put on hold, anyone can challenge it (e.g., claim the infringement of copyrights) with stake.
+If they win the challenge, the challenger and verifier get the network rewards.

+The procedure is illustrated in the below diagram:

 <img src="img/refactoring/rewardLogic.jpg" width="1000" />

-The process for a service prodiver to receive block rewards in one block interval is below:
+Below diagram shows how to calculate the number of lottery tickets based on service conditions.
+The convertion table is for illustration purpose only.

 <img src="img/refactoring/distributeBR.jpg" width="800" />